(02) 4588 5558

 What we do know, is sex addiction generally develops in people who already have addiction running in their family or who have been sexually abused or neglected in their childhood.

 Dr Patrick Carnes, the father of sex addiction recovery, estimates that between three to six percent of the population are suffering with the disease of sexually compulsive addiction.
-Sex addiction does not discriminate, does not has a certain profile.
+Sex addiction does not discriminate, does not have a certain profile.
 Sex addiction can form in anyone from pre-teens to senior citizens, any gender, nationality or sexual orientation.

 If you need an individualised, client centered treatment plan with therapists who are specifically trained to treat sex addiction, we are here to help.